 For as long as he can remember, Don Hlus (B. Mus., M.A.) has been drawn to the intimate sounds of the nylon- and steel-string guitar and the music has played a central role in his life.
 He is also a deeply passionate and committed music educator and mentor.

-Don Hlus has performed throughout Southwestern British Columbia as a soloist as well as a chamber musician, including performances with members of the Vancouver Symphony Orchestra, the Vancouver Opera Orchestra, and the CBC Radio Orchestra, and the Borealis String Quartet.
-Although his formal training was on the classical guitar, his musical interests extend to include a wide variety of music styles, including acoustic fingerstyle, jazz, world, Flamenco, and Celtic music.
+Don has performed throughout Southwestern British Columbia as a soloist as well as a chamber musician, including performances with members of the Vancouver Symphony Orchestra, the Vancouver Opera Orchestra, the CBC Radio Orchestra, and the Borealis String Quartet.
+Although his formal training was on the classical guitar, Don's musical interests extend to include a wide variety of music styles, including acoustic finger-style, jazz, world, Flamenco, and Celtic music.

 Don has been on Faculty at Kwantlen Polytechnic University (KPU) since 1993 and served as Chair of the Music Department from 2012-2018.
 He is currently the Director of Guitar at KPU.
-He is also the Founder and Artistic Director of the Fraser Valley Acoustic Guitar Festival, now entering its twenty-second season.
+He is also the Founder and Artistic Director of the Fraser Valley Acoustic Guitar Festival, now entering its twenty-third season.